-Some women have no symptoms except being unable to become pregnant, and others have the same symptoms as those of natural menopause (such as hot flashes or night sweats).
+Some women have no symptoms except absence of menstrual periods, but others have infertility or the same symptoms as those of natural menopause (such as hot flashes or night sweats).

 Blood tests can confirm the diagnosis, and other tests are done to identify the cause.

 Various measures, including estrogen (typically taken until about age 51, when menopause occurs on average), can relieve or reduce symptoms.

 To become pregnant, women with premature menopause may be given fertility treatments (such as using eggs from another woman implanted in their uterus).